-Action CIR 6c: Study the potential for a parking permit system and reduced parking requirements to be implemented in transit-oriented areas such as Downtown Sebastopol.
+Action CIR 6c: Study the potential for a parking permit system and reduced parking requirements to be implemented in transit-oriented areas such as the downtown core of Sebastopol.

-Action CIR 6d: Consider developing protocols for parking study requirements for major commercial, multi-family residential, mixed-use, and other projects that seek relief from the City's adopted parking requirements in order to ensure that adequate parking is provided.
+Action CIR 6d: During the development review process, require major commercial, multi-family residential, mixed-use, and other projects that may result in parking impacts to submit parking studies to ensure that adequate parking is provided.